 Cultivating a strong workforce requires designing better user experience for students.
 One of the biggest questions our attendees had in August was how to show that their prior life and work experience is applicable to new jobs and new companies.
 To prioritize targeted feedback and more in-depth discussion, we’re structured the November 19th virtual format to prioritize meaningful conversations between students, recruiters, and career professionals.

-Hire Together 2.0 featured 17 zoom rooms — one for each employer — with semi-structured conversations between students and hiring managers to maximize the quality of interactions.
+Hire Together 2.0 registered 1000 students from 20+ colleges and universities, and featured 17 zoom rooms — one for each employer — with semi-structured conversations between students and hiring managers to maximize the quality of interactions.
+It also included a career services room staffed by college specialists to provide additional jobseeker support.
 By offering more Q&A, targeted feedback, and insights into the application process, students experienced less intimidation about the job search process.
 We believe the format helped job seekers to receive the guidance they need.

 Notably, the sessions repeated 3 times to give ample opportunity for recruiters to describe the virtues of their companies and for job seekers to visit multiple sessions.
 The event also featured a separate job readiness room for feedback on resumes, LinkedIn accounts, tailoring cover letters to the specific requirements of each position, and deeper dives into identifying students’ transferable skills.